Tesco Ireland has announced the appointment of Natasha Adams as its new chief executive officer.

 Adams, currently chief people officer, will be reporting to Group CEO Ken Murphy on the Tesco Executive Committee.

 She will succeed Kari Daniels in her new role.

-Speaking about the appointment, Ken Murphy, Tesco Group CEO said, "Natasha [Adams] has made an outstanding contribution in her role as Chief People Officer, and her appointment to the new role of Chief Executive Officer, Tesco ROI, recognises the breadth of that contribution."
+Speaking about the appointment, Ken Murphy, CEO, Tesco Group, said, "Natasha [Adams] has made an outstanding contribution in her role as Chief People Officer, and her appointment to the new role of chief executive officer, Tesco ROI, recognises the breadth of that contribution.

-"I have no doubt she will bring the same blend of strategic thinking and people-centricity as she leads our Irish business into an exciting future,” he said.
+"I have no doubt she will bring the same blend of strategic thinking and people-centricity as she leads our Irish business into an exciting future."

 According to the retailer, Daniels’ time as chief executive, ROI will come to an end in April, and after a varied and hugely successful career at Tesco, she has decided to take some time out before deciding what to do next.

 Daniels has made a significant contribution to Tesco, both in her role in Ireland and throughout her 20 years with the business, during which she has held several senior commercial and marketing roles in the UK and Europe, the retailer said.